verrazzano/verrazzano/image-patch-operator/weblogic-imagetool/README.md

 # This command assumes that your current working directory is the directory that contains this README.
 make docker-build
 ```
 Start the container with the following command.
-Replace `image-id` with the ID corresponding to the newly created `verrazzano-weblogic-image-tool-dev` image, which can be seen by using the `docker images` command.
+Replace `image-id` with the ID corresponding to the newly created `verrazzano-weblogic-image-tool-dev` image, which you can view by using the `docker images` command.
 This will start an interactive shell prompt inside the Docker container.
 ```bash
 docker run -it --privileged --entrypoint /bin/bash image-id
 ```